ycparak/pkms/content/validating-ideas.md

 defaultAlive: false
 ---

-Last week was my first week solo and it was great!
-To kick of the week, my post on starting the [$10k MRR challenge](/10kmrr) went mini-viral.
-I submitted the post to Hacker News but it didn’t get traction.
-So when I submitted it to Indiehackers on Sunday night I didn’t think much of it and went to sleep.
-On Monday afternoon I was busy with work when my phone started going off.
-I had people following me on Twitter, people were signing up to my newsletter and people were applying to join the Slack channel.

-All told, over the whole of last week, I had ~1000 unique visitors.
+All told, over the whole of last week, I had ~1000 unique visitors on my site.
 I went from 0 email subscribers to 61.
 134 Twitter followers to 195.
 And I had over 80 applications to join the Slack channel.
 Even though these aren’t astronomical numbers I think it’s pretty cool to see how many people resonated with the post.
-So thanks to all of you.
+So thanks to all of you!

 Now, onto the real work.